Zoë

 "A classical foundation leaves you much freer, but of course,

-you'd have a lot of difficulty getting the 'swing' of it too.
+have a lot of difficulty getting the 'swing' of it too.
+I was just

-to her total irreverence for the Gods of the music industry.
-Her
+her total irreverence for the Gods of the music industry.
+Her sojourn

-sojourn in the orchestra for the Leonard Cohen tribute concerts
+in the orchestra for the Leonard Cohen tribute concerts was marked

-was marked by a whole lot of rehearsal, punctured by the occasional
+by a whole lot of rehearsal, punctured by the occasional tincture

-tincture of disbelief at the posturing of some of the musicians,
+of disbelief at the posturing of some of the musicians, whose reputation,

 "When Lou Reed came on for the rehearsals," she chuckles,